About the Calvin Center for Christian Scholarship

 The Calvin Center for Christian Scholarship was founded in 1976 to be a place where committed Christian thinkers from across the academic disciplines could reflect and write about pressing issues of public concern.
-Over the years its support has enabled scholars to produce some eighty-five books, several of which have gone into second editions, as well as numerous articles, lectures, conferences, and public presentations.
+Over the years its support has enabled scholars to produce over 100 books, several of which have gone into second editions, as well as numerous articles, lectures, conferences, and public presentations.
 The vision of its founders and the efforts of its participants have made the CCCS a recognized leader in the growing international project of intentional, self-critical Christian scholarship.

 The Calvin Center for Christian Scholarship exists to coordinate and provide leadership for the project of advancing and improving intentional Christian scholarship at Calvin College.
 "Intentional Christian scholarship" means research and reflection that deliberately bring the resources of the Christian faith to bear upon a subject, whether by scrutinizing the fundamental premises of a theory or a field; by elaborating the ethical consequences of social structures, research methods, or ways of thought; by creating imaginative or artistic works; or by helping Christians understand their world better through the critical appropriation of new work being done in the academy.

 Some Calvin Center projects contribute to the common good by increasing society's store of knowledge.
 Many Calvin Center projects have aimed to bridge the gap between first-order thinking and ordinary-world perceptions and behavior.
 They have especially tried to bring academic expertise to a generally educated audience by addressing issues of lively concern in the church and society as well as in the academy.
 This commitment in itself is a Christian responsibility, reflecting the church’s ancient dictum that theologians—and by extension all Christian thinkers—work in service of the laity.